We already enjoy the antics of established bromances between Ian McKellen and Patrick Stewart as well as James McAvoy and Michael …Read Now

 |“Working Class Hero” (John)||“God” (John)|

-After he brought “Something” and “Here Comes The Sun” to the sessions for “Abbey Road,” George Harrison’s backlog of hidden treasures start to become a key feature, and he takes a more dominant role in the tracklisting.
+After he brought “Something” and “Here Comes The Sun” to the sessions for “Abbey Road,” George Harrison’s backlog of hidden treasures starts to become a key feature, and he takes a more dominant role in the tracklisting.
 Duly chastened, the group finally buckle down to record his often-suggested “All Things Must Pass” and that song about God that John thinks sounds like “He’s So Fine.”

 John has his own song about God, of course, written after a particularly poisonous row with the others that would have entirely broken up the band, were it not for Ringo’s insistence that Paul and George take a back seat on some of John’s new, minimalist compositions.
 This emboldens Paul to start multi-tracking his own songs by himself, including the beautiful “Junk.”
 Ringo details all of this uncollaborative collaborating in his wry “Early 1970,” wondering which of the other three will bother to help him finish it.
 Hurray for George!